Affirm/affirm-merchant-sdk-android/README.md

 ## Track Order Confirmed
 When you are ready to track with affirm create a `AffirmTrack` object and launch the affirm track.
-If you want to show indicator when tracking, need to set `showIndicator` to true.

 ```java
 final AffirmTrack affirmTrack = AffirmTrack.builder()